Neat Video

 Note: presence of many residual artifacts is usually a consequence of using a poorly built, inaccurate noise profile or a profile built for another device and/or device mode.
 Please see the user guide for tips on building accurate profiles.

-QFiltered frame looks 'plastic'.
+Filtered frame looks 'plastic'.
 Why?

-The reason is that too much filtration was applied.
-Let Neat Video keep some noise to obtain natural-looking results.
-Adjust the noise reduction amounts; for example, reduce the noise reduction amount in the luminance (Y) channel to 50-70%.
-Also, make sure the device noise profile does match the video sequence processed.
-Using an incorrectly chosen or poorly built profile can either produce plastic-looking results or leave residual artifacts (see the previous question).
+Also, make sure the device noise profile does match the input image processed.
+Using an incorrectly chosen or poorly built noise profile can either produce plastic-looking results or leave residual artifacts (see the previous question).

-QWhat is frequency?
+What is frequency?

 The term (spatial) frequency is used in Neat Video to denote elements of a video sequence (both important details and noise/grain) of certain size.

-in the Noise Filter Settings tab of the Neat Video plug-in window.
+For reference, see the noise samples of different frequencies in the Noise Filter Settings tab of the Neat Video window.

-QThe filtration process is not very fast, is this normal?
+The filtration process is not very fast, is this normal?

-QHow to filter only the color noise (not the brightness noise)?
+How to filter only the color noise (not the brightness noise)?

 When the YCrCb spaces are used, set the value of the Y channel noise reduction amount (in the Noise Filter Settings box) to 0%.
 That will switch off filtration in the brightness (luminance) channel Y.

-QWhat is YCrCb?
+What is YCrCb?

-YCrCb is the name of a family of color spaces widely used in television, video, digital imaging, etc. In 'YCrCb' , 'Y' corresponds to the luminance channel , 'Cr' - to the Cr chrominance channel covering the red to blue-green color range, 'Cb' - to the Cb chrominance channel covering the blue to yellow color range.
+YCrCb is the name of a family of color spaces widely used in television, video, digital imaging, etc. In 'YCrCb', 'Y' corresponds to the luminance channel, 'Cr' — to the Cr chrominance channel covering the red to blue-green color range, 'Cb' — to the Cb chrominance channel covering the blue to yellow color range.
 Because this space enables easy separation of the luminance and chrominance information, it is very suitable to conduct noise reduction.

-QIs processing via Neat Video best done before or after any other processing (i.e. tonal/color correction)?
+Is processing via Neat Video best done before or after any other processing (i.e. tonal/color correction)?

 Such operations as tonal/color correction are quite conservative from the standpoint of noise, i.e., they do not significantly change the noise characteristics of the video sequence.
 Therefore, filtering before or after makes little difference – as long as the noise profile is built and applied at the same stage of your workflow.
 For example, don’t use a device noise profile built with an unprocessed (the color correction is not yet applied) video sequence to filter the same sequence with the color correction applied.